AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 <br />

 **CombinePathsData**
-Properly merges the vertexes, triangles, and UV coordinates of two paths.
+Correctly merges the vertexes, triangles, and UV coordinates of two paths.
 To avoid creating two procedural meshes, or to avoid creating two sections of a procedural meshes, you can merge the datum.
 Or to use the same material or to reduce the number of drogues.

 <br />